Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - Merchandise
     - Labor is bought and sold like any other commodity.

+## Compassion ☄️

+- A strong feeling of sympathy for someone
+    - I was shocked by the doctor’s **lack of compassion**.
+    - Practice compassion toward others and toward yourself.

 ## Compensation ⭐

 - Something that makes a bad situation better, Repayment
     - **Compensation for** injuries at work
     - The jury awarded Tyler $1.7 million **in compensation**.
     - One of the few compensations of losing my job was seeing more of my family.

+## Compliment

+- A remark that shows you admire someone or something, To say something nice
+    - All the guests **paid her extravagant compliments**.
+    - He paid MacLennan the finest compliment of all by imitating him.
+    - Being compared to Abba is quite a great compliment.
+    - **Compliment۶s on** her appearance.
+    - Bob **complimented me on** my new hairstyle.

 ## Comprise